Don Davis (North Carolina politician): North Carolina Senate

-Elections

-2008–2010
+First term (2008–2010)

 In 2007, Davis announced his candidacy for the North Carolina's 5th Senate district seat.
 He was one of six Democratic candidates to compete for the position, which was being vacated by retiring senator John Kerr III.
 In the May 2008 primary election, Davis received 36% of the vote, the highest among the candidates.
 However, since he did not secure the 40% required to win outright, he advanced to a runoff against Kathy Taft.

 In June 2008, Davis won the Democratic nomination with 63% of the vote in the runoff.
 He went on to face North Carolina representative Louis Pate, a Republican from Wayne County, in the general election.
 Davis defeated Pate, winning 53% of the vote in November 2008.
 His term as senator for District 5, representing Pitt, Wayne, and Greene counties, began on January 1, 2009.
 However, in 2010, Davis was defeated by Pate in a rematch of the 2008 election.